-Steps to use per-spider settings in Scrapy:
+Steps to use custom settings in a Scrapy spider:

-$ vi catalog_demo/spiders/catalog.py
+$ vi catalogdemo/spiders/catalog.py

-2. Add a custom_settings dictionary on the spider class.
+2. Add a custom_settings dictionary as a class attribute on the spider.

 import scrapy